ManiacalLabs/Engravinator.com/docs/mk1/print/index.md

 -   [x4_Feet.stl](https://github.com/ManiacalLabs/Engravinator/tree/master/Mk1/Fabrication/3D_Printed/Enclosure/x4_Feet.stl)
 -   [x8_PanelClips.stl](https://github.com/ManiacalLabs/Engravinator/tree/master/Mk1/Fabrication/3D_Printed/Enclosure/x8_PanelClips.stl)

-Note, if you are not going to use the optional framing panel (see more below), you do not need to print `x4_Feet.stl`.
+Note, if you are not going to use the optional framing panel (as described above), you do not need to print `x4_Feet.stl`.